By Dr. Natasha Turner ND

 4. Show your sensitive side: There are a few must-have supplements that have been proven time and time again to improve your insulin sensitivity, and in turn shed body fat, tame your appetite, and boost your health.
 Omega 3’s and vitamin D are first on the list.
 When we eat fatty acids such as those in fish oils or plant-based omega 3’s —our cell membranes become more receptive to insulin.
 You may want to read more about this in a recent article by colleague Dr. Jeff Matheson.
 Read here.

-I recommend four capsules of Pure Form Omega once a day.
-I personally take it 30 minutes before my workout with Clear Collagen, Clear R
+I recommend four capsules of High Fibre, High-Whey Protein Natural Ingredient Protein Bar once a day.
+I personally take it 30 minutes before my workout with Vitamin Collagen, Clear R

 Vitamin D has been proven to lower insulin, improve serotonin levels, enhance the immune system, control appetite and even improve fat-loss efforts.
 A study completed by a team at Massey University, published in the March 2010 edition of the British Journal of Nutrition, showed women who were given a daily dose of 4,000 IU of vitamin D3 showed improvements in their insulin resistance after 6 months of supplementation.
 Vitamin D3 is included in my weight loss panel of tests and I aim to get my patient’s vitamin D levels to 200nmol/L for repair of insulin metabolism; however, in this study reported improvements when vitamin D levels reached 119nmol/L. Typically 3,000 to 5,000 IU is recommended daily with breakfast for correcting vitamin D deficiency.
 Clear Medicine Vitamin D3 drops are a great addition to your arsenal.